riccardopdev/my-react-examples/website-template/README.md

 ## Objective:

 The objective of this project is to demonstrate one of many typical setup for a React website using react-router-dom to manage routes, and a combination of React's reducer and context API to manage the state.
 The website uses the JSONPlaceholder API to handle data requests.
-Styling is implemented using CSS modules for each component, as well as a global CSS reset, common styles, and CSS variables.
+Styling is implemented using CSS modules for each component, as well as global CSS reset, common styles, and CSS variables.

+## Features:

+- TypeScript
+- React Router Dom using the Data API
+- React Reducer and Context
+- Google Analytic GA4 and usePageTracking hook
+- CSS Modules
+- Global CSS for reset rules, common rules, and variables

 ## Folder structure: